LukasVenancio/LukasVenancio/README.md

 ### Hello World!

-- 🤖 Studying Systems Development at SENAI
+- 🤖 Developer at SENAI
 - ☠  I'm in love with One Piece
-- �  My favorite language is JS
+- �  My favorite language is JAVA
-- 🤑 I am looking for an internship (me indica lá no seu trampo)
 ##
 <div align="center">
   <a href="https://github.com/LukasVenancio">